 Propagating the cuttings directly in the soil leaves you out of the trouble of transplanting after the root growth.

-- Get a terracotta pot having enough drainage holes and fill it with potting mix suitable for Monstera.
+- Get a terracotta pot with enough drainage holes and a suitable potting mix.

-- Tuck it well and make it firm by adding the soil back again.
+- Tuck it well and firm it by adding the soil from the sides.

 - Make the stem stand tall using a stick pole or a thin branch.

-- Keep misting the soil to keep it moist till new roots develop.
+- Mist the soil to keep it moist till new roots and leaves develop.

 B. Propagation in Water

-- Take a transparent glass or jar and fill it with clean, room-temperature water.
+- Fill a transparent glass or jar with a clean, room-temperature distilled rooting hormone solution.

 - Place the cutting in the jar with water.
 Be mindful not to drown it with the leaves to prevent the leaves from decaying.